 However, tile cutters have some serious benefits.
 They’re cheaper than wet saws, portable, and operation doesn’t take intricate skill.
 (Though you do need skill to line up your tiles.)

 Tile cutters work best for either smaller projects, projects with straight borders, or projects with soft tiles.
 Smaller projects mean fewer tiles to cut, tile cutters can’t cut wavy lines, and softer tiles snap better after scoring.

 Our website lists a number of different tile cutters.
 We carry different sizes made to accommodate any type of project.
 We also sell the maintenance materials, like lubrication, to keep your cutter smoothly working.

 Wet saws are best for large projects when your tile cutters aren’t cutting it (literally).
 Instead of relying on human power, wet saws use electricity.
 At first glance, a wet saw looks like a table saw.
 A rotating diamond blade cuts the tile while a guide keeps your tile straight.

 Water sprays from around the cutting blade to ensure the tile doesn’t smoke and burn.
 Some tables come with a water reservoir while others can connect to a water source.

 Wet saws cut tile extremely straight.
 The guide helps make perfect cuts so long as your hand doesn’t shake.
 With some skill, you can also cut tile into intricate shapes.
 While tile cutters can only cut straight, a wet saw can create curved tiles.

 Buying a wet saw comes down to understanding what you need.
 Different saws come equipped for different jobs.
-Check out our wet saws to see the available options.
+Check out our wet saws inventory to see the available options.

-Your Project: Tile Cutter vs Wet Saw
+Decide Your Project for Tile Cutter vs Wet Saw.

 The guide above should serve as a good start in the tile cutter vs wet saw debate.
 Material, project size, and skill all factor into your choice.
 However, the best choice for your project isn’t always straightforward.